-Our new range of ready-made LASERBEAM-DUAL digital audio filter modules are the perfect addition to your project or even to your existing radio.
+Our range of ready-made LASERBEAM-DUAL digital audio filter modules are the perfect addition to your project or even to your existing radio.
 Unlike analogue filters, digital filters provide near-perfect characteristics.
 Because of the way that they are implemented, they are better than analogue filters in almost every way!

 LASERBEAM-DUAL Modules have been designed for ease of use.
 Each module has two bandpass filters onboard.
 There are three combinations to choose from:

 - The General Purpose module has a narrow CW filter (550 - 850 Hz) and an SSB filter (300 - 2700 Hz)

 - The CW module has two narrow filters (550 - 850 Hz) and (300 - 1300 Hz)